ricebear-org/ricebear-org.github.io/ts.md

 Any major changes here will be shown in the login window popup.
 Optionally, you can be notified of any major changes by asking the Ring 1-2 staff to notify you within this service.

 ## Public Server Changelog

+8/22/20 TS3_FDX2 (Build v2.200405.16U) 「a legacy of memories」:

+- Downsize the TS server (removed channels that weren't used very much)
+- Modify KB page on upper spacer

 8/15/20 TS3_FDX2 (Build v2.200405.15U):